Geography of Australia: Location and boundaries

-Australia is a country located on the eponymous continent, (Note: With the exception of Lord Howe and Norfolk islands (which are part of Zealandia) and other overseas territories.) within the loosely defined region of Australasia/Oceania in the Southern Hemisphere of the Earth.
-Officially known as the Commonwealth of Australia, its territory comprises a mainland portion, the island state of Tasmania and about 8222 offshore islands ranging from minor fringing islets to larger landmasses.
-This makes it the sixth-largest country in the world by area of jurisdiction, which comprises 7688287 km2.
+Australia is a sovereign country located at (geodetic median point), within the loosely defined region of Australasia/Oceania (Note: Both geographical terms are often treated as coterminous.) in the Southern Hemisphere of the Earth.
+Officially known as the Commonwealth of Australia, its territory comprises the mainland of the Australian continent, (Note: In numerous sources, Australia is regarded as both a country and a continent.) the island state of Tasmania (separate from the rest of the mainland by the Bass Strait) and another 8,222 islands ranging from minor fringing islets to larger landmasses.
+This makes Australia the sixth-largest country in the world by land area of jurisdiction, which comprises 7688287 km2.

-Geographically, the continent extends between latitudes 10° 41' 21‘ and 43° 38' 40’ S (39° 08' 20‘ S if only the mainland area is considered, excluding Tasmania), and longitudes 113° 09' 18’ and 153° 38' 14" E. The landmass stretches approximately 3860 km from its northernmost point to its southernmost point in Tasmania, and nearly 4000 km from east to west.
-Australian geodetic median point, calculated as the midpoint between the extremes of latitude and longitude of the continental extensions, lies at 23° 33' 09.89" S and 133° 23' 46.00" E.

-Beyond its continental boundaries, Australia’s sovereign territory extends far into surrounding oceans.
-These external and remote islands are scattered across thousands of kilometres of ocean in an expanse extending from Antarctica almost to the equator.
-Although it has no land borders, Australia shares boundaries with Timor Leste, Papua New Guinea, Indonesia, New Caledonia (France) and New Zealand through its extensive maritime jurisdiction.
+Beyond its continental boundaries, Australia's sovereign territory extends far into surrounding oceans, with external and remote islands scattered across thousands of kilometres of ocean in an expanse extending from Antarctica almost to the equator.
+Some of these, such as Macquarie Island (Tasmania) and Lord Howe Island (New South Wales) are legally parts of states, but many are included in separate territories such as the Cocos Islands, Heard and McDonald Islands, Norfolk Island, Christmas Island, the Coral Sea Islands and Ashmore and Cartier Islands.
+Excluding Tasmania, Australian islands cover an area of 32160 km2.
+Although it has no land borders, Australia shares boundaries with Timor Leste, Papua New Guinea, Indonesia, Solomon Islands, New Caledonia (France) and New Zealand through its extensive maritime jurisdiction.

+Extreme points

+The points that are farther north, south, east or west than any other location in mainland Australia and Tasmania are as follows: